geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

 otherwise the number of molecules consumed or produced should be specified with at least 1 decimal place of accuracy.
-The final section, between the colon and semi-colon, specifies the function :code:`RATE_LAW_FUNCTION` and its arguments which will be used to calculate the reaction rate constant k.
-Rate-law functions are specified in the :file:`custom.kpp` file.
+The final section, between the colon and semi-colon, specifies the function :program:`RATE_LAW_FUNCTION` and its arguments which will be used to calculate the reaction rate constant :math:`k`.
+Rate-law functions are specified in the :file:`custom.eqn` file.

 For an equation such as the one above, the overall rate at which the reaction will proceed is determined by :math:`k[A][B]`.
 However, if the